pschatzmann/ESP32-A2DP/README.md

 ### Output to the Internal DAC

-You can also send the output directly to the internal DAC of the ESP32 by using the AnalogAudioStream fro the AudioTools:
+You can also send the output directly to the internal DAC of the ESP32 by using the AnalogAudioStream from the AudioTools:

 ```
 #include "AudioTools.h